jacksund/simmate/docs/getting_started/analyze_and_modify_structures/structure_properties.md

 ----------------------------------------------------------------------

-## Keeping track of our variables
+## Managing Variables

-As you create new python objects and name them different things, you'll need help keep track of them.
-Fortunately, Spyder's variable explorer (a tab in top right window) let's us track them!
-Try double-clicking some of your variables and explore what Spyder can do:
+As you create new python objects and assign them different names, you'll need a way to keep track of them.
+Spyder's variable explorer (located in the top right window tab) can help with this!
+Try double-clicking on some of your variables to explore what Spyder can do:

 <!-- This is an image of the Spyder IDE variable explorer -->
 <p align="center" style="margin-bottom:40px;">